This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-All children reach milestones for physical, social and emotional, cognitive, and language development at their own pace.
-However, if a child is significantly behind the average for meeting milestones, it may signal that there is a developmental delay.
+All children reach physical, social and emotional, cognitive, and language milestones at their own pace.
+However, if a child is significantly behind the average for meeting milestones, it may signal a developmental delay.
 Cerebral palsy is a common cause of developmental delays.

 Cerebral Palsy and Developmental Delays